refinedev/refine/documentation/blog/2024-07-05-turborepo.md

 Turborepo effectively integrates with package managers like npm, yarn, and pnpm, making it possible to manage dependencies in one centralized place.
 The add-on nature of Turborepo allows you to use the main features of your favorite package manager while using Turborepo's advanced features for task execution and caching.

-1. **Setup**: Install dependencies using your favourite package manager.
+1. **Setup**: Install dependencies using your favorite package manager.

 2. **Configuration**: Configure Turborepo to understand and work with the package manager's lock file and workspace settings.